shayarneel/HW2-Trig/README.md

-# cos-x-Tab
+# Trig-Tab

-Calculates the cos(x) displays either the function or the error vs the number of points used in the expansion using a CorePlot plot.
+Calculates the cos(x) and sin(x)  and displays either the function or the error vs the number of points used in the expansion using a CorePlot plot.
-It can export the data as a text file.